shenyimings/FORGE-Artifacts/README.md

 # FORGE-Artifact

-This repository contains the artifacts for the paper "Development of the FORGE: A Smart Contract Vulnerability Dataset for Reliable Research."
+This repository contains the artifacts for the paper "FORGE: An LLM-driven Framework for Large-Scale Smart Contract Vulnerability Dataset Construction."

 Specifically, it includes the [source code](src/) of the FORGE framework, the [dataset](dataset/) constructed by FORGE, and the [evaluation results](evaluation/).